By Lillie Therieau

 In fact, it’s one of the biggest things I see as Elephant Learning’s Chancellor that’s holding parents back from seeing true success in their children:

 When we decide to put emotion into teaching.

-In this training resource, I’ll talk to you about the three ways parents typically react to their child doing poorly in a subject, how we can let those emotions go and be more of an objective coach, and how we can use this information moving forward in our child’s journey.
+In this resource for homeschooling parents, I’ll talk to you about the three ways parents often react to their child doing poorly in a subject, and discuss some strategies for letting those emotions go and being more of an objective coach.

 So, your kid failed their math test.
-Typically, there are three responses a homeschooling parent might have:
+Here are three responses that you, as a homeschooling parent might have:

-Whatever these feelings are, there’s one thing that’s for certain; these feelings are getting in the way of why our kid is actually struggling.
+When emotions get in the way, we’re often failing to see what is really going on with our children.
 Are they making simple mistakes?
 Or, did they never really grasp the concept?
 While we’re focusing on our emotions, we’re not facing the true nature of the “failure,” and seeing how to fix those errors for the next time.
-We’re also not seeing that our child isn’t trying to make us feel these feelings; it’s us who are making the emotions arise, not them.

 So, how do we allow for mistakes?
 We look at failure as a learning experience, as opposed to a disappointment.